Theatrical & Special Effects

 When Dry Ice is combined with hot water it will produce vigorous bubbling water and voluminous flowing fog.
 A theatre fog machine is generally a 30 to 55-gallon metal or plastic water barrel with a 110-volt or a 220-volt hot water heater to keep the water hot.
 Dry Ice is placed in a bucket with holes to allow hot water to enter.
 When the bucket is lowered into the hot water fog is instantly produced.
 The resulting water vapour fog is gently blown by a fan and directed to the desired area by an air duct tube.
 Fog stops whenever the bucket of Dry Ice is pulled out of the water.
 More modern fog machines pump heated water over a tray holding the Dry Ice.

-For each 15-minute period put 5 to 10 pounds (2.3 to 4.5 kgs) of Dry Ice into 4 to 8 gallons (15 to 30 litres) of hot water.
+For each 15-minute period of a fog effect, put 2.3 to 4.5 kgs of dry ice into 15 to 30 litres of hot water.
 Hotter water will make more fog.
-Very hot water will add its own rising steam to the vapor cloud.
+Very hot water will add its own rising steam to the vapour cloud.
 If there is no steam the fog will flow down hill and in the direction of any air movement.
-A small fan can help control the direction.
-Smaller pieces of Dry Ice with more surface area produce a greater volume of fog and cool the water down much faster.
+A small fan can help control the direction of the fog.
+Smaller pieces of dry ice with more surface area produce a greater volume of fog but also cool the water down much faster.
 In both cases the result is more fog for a shorter amount of time.

 Keep the water hot with a hot plate, electric skillet, or some other heat source to produce fog for a longer time.
 Otherwise when the water gets too cold it must be replaced to continue the fog effects.
 If the container is completely filled with water the fog will flow over the sides the best.

 Note that the bubbling water may splash out of the container so be mindful of the surface it is placed on may become or slippy.
 The water vapour fog will also dampen the area it flows across.